rileysklar/tolberts/src/content/posts/react-slick-horizontal-slider.md

 export default HorizontalSlider;
 ```

+Important that you make sure the parent element for this component has a width of one hundred percent.

 In this component, I've included React Helmet to dynamically add the CSS scripts to the head of the page.
 This is necessary because the slider is a nested child component, and the styles need to be added at the top level of the document.

-> If you're using `nextjs` you can just use the head component from `next/head`, and come to think of it.
+If you're using `nextjs` you can just use the head component from `next/head`, and come to think of it.
 I believe the latest gatsby may have a different way of handling adding elements to the head.

 However, this approach can lead to optimization issues.
 When the JavaScript loads client-side, it fetches these styles, which happens late in the page load process.
 To mitigate this, it's advisable to keep these components below the fold to avoid a "flash of unstyled content."
 Despite these concerns, I haven't noticed significant issues lately.